iRODS Access Tickets

 - Path

-Full iRODS path for the collection for which the ticket should be created.
+Full iRODS path for the collection or data object for which the ticket should be created.
 See constraints above.

 - Label